jvilleda96/ticket-lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+On this page I will outline what I've learned about the helpdesk ticket lifecycle and how to assign them as a manager as well.<br />

 <h2>Environments and Technologies Used</h2>